 With Supabase Edge Functions

-Create a new Supabase and create a new Edge Function.
+Create a new Supabase project and create a new Edge Function.

 Prepare your database